-- Accurate: The same work by the same student should receive the same grade, even if the teachers are different - Timely: Students receive the feedback in a timely manner and can associate the feedback with the work that generated the feedback. - Fair: The grade is objective and directly related to the learning target without subjective considerations unrelated. - Understandable: Students and parents understand how grades are earned and see a clear relationship between student actions and the grades on the report card. - Effective: There is clear evidence that use of feedback and grading procedures lead to improved student performance.
+- Accurate: The same work by the same student should receive the same grade, even if the teachers are different.
+To that end, teachers will work collaboratively to calibrate their summative assessments. - Timely: Students receive the feedback in a timely manner and can associate the feedback with the work that generated the feedback. - Fair: The grade is objective and directly related to the learning target without subjective considerations unrelated. - Understandable: Students and parents understand how grades are earned and see a clear relationship between student actions and the grades on the report card. - Effective: There is clear evidence that use of feedback and grading procedures lead to improved student performance.